 Dr. Chris O’Malley joined the University of Wales, Newport in 2007 as Pro Vice Chancellor (International & Regional Development).

-Lecturing full time into the BA (Hons) Fashion Design at University of Wales, Newport, where his specialism is pattern making and design development.
+Lecturing full time into the BA (Hons) Fashion Design at University of South Wales, where his specialism is pattern making and design development.

 Provides part - time administrative support for The CBLDOs in Newport and Monmouthshire in setting up the CCLL outreach classes.